UK Buy vs Rent Calculator

 How the Comparison Works

-The model tracks two people over your chosen time period:
+The model tracks two people in parallel over your chosen time period and compares final net worth, not just cash paid out.

-The buyer pays: deposit, stamp duty (SDLT), monthly mortgage payments, and annual maintenance (~1% of property value).
-They build equity through price appreciation and principal repayment.
+The buyer pays: deposit, stamp duty (SDLT), monthly mortgage payments on the remaining balance, and annual maintenance as a percentage of current property value.
+They build equity through mortgage principal repayment and property appreciation.

 What Tips the Balance